-This section evaluates one or more of the LF fuel data sets against known wildland fire perimeters, spread distances, and environmental conditions to determine the efficacy of the data for fire analyses using the FARSITE program doing a comparison between LF data sets with the final perimeters of an actual wildland fire.
+This section evaluates one or more of the LF fuel data sets against known wildland fire perimeters, spread distances, and environmental conditions to determine the efficacy of the data for fire analyses using the FARSITE program to perform comparison between LF data sets with the final perimeters of an actual wildland fire.
 Fires were selected from one of several sources, either the MTBS Fire Occurrence Database for each of the representative geographic areas, National Interagency Fire Center, or from personal contact with fire personnel related to the fire.
 The LF data sets that were used throughout this process were FBFM13 and FBFM40, CC, CH, CBH, and CBD from LF National, LF 2001, and LF 2008.
 Slope, elevation, and aspect were also included as inputs.
-Below is an example of a comparison between LF data sets with the final perimeters of an actual wildland fire.
+Below are two examples of a comparison between LF data sets with the final perimeters of an actual wildland fire.

-3.1 Rock House Fire, 2011
+3.1 Airport Fire, 2007